 In January 2020, the Wi-Fi Alliance announced a new standard for upcoming wireless equipment known as Wi-Fi 6E.
-More recently on April 23, the Federal Communications Commission ratified unlicensed use of the 6GHz radio frequency spectrum in the USA, opening the door for the use of the Wi-Fi 6E standard.
+On April 23, the Federal Communications Commission ratified unlicensed use of the 6GHz radio frequency spectrum in the USA, opening the door for the use of the Wi-Fi 6E standard.
 Now in 2021, we have our first smartphones and routers sporting Wi-Fi 6E compliant technology.

-Previously, the 6GHz spectrum has been reserved for licensed use only, but this is now set to change.
-Unlicensed means that any device can use the spectrum, so long as they’re using it responsibly.
-This new unlicensed spectrum will predominantly be used by future Wi-Fi 6E devices, but carriers may also use it to boost their 5G networks.
-We should see our first consumer devices with a Wi-Fi 6E label around the end of 2020.
+Previously, the 6GHz spectrum has been reserved for licensed use only, but this quickly changing.
+The move to unlicensed means that any device can use the spectrum, so long as they’re using it responsibly.
+6GHz unlicensed spectrum will predominantly be used by Wi-Fi 6E devices, but carriers may also use it to boost their 5G networks.
+Samsung’s Galaxy S21 Ultra was the first smartphone to launch sporting Wi-Fi 6E technology.

 Working from home?
 The best mesh routers to keep Wi-Fi signal strong